 Divorce.
 For couples breaking up who want to obtain a divorce or dissolution, your legal situation could get sticky.
-If you married in a marriage-equality state but you currently live in a DOMA or nonrecognition state, you may have a problem getting your local court to take "jurisdiction" over your case -- meaning the court may say it doesn't have the power to divorce you because in the state's eyes, you're not married.
-And you can't just get a divorce in the state where you got married, because those states have residency requirements such that at least one of you would have to establish residency there in order to get a court to grant your divorce.
+If you married in a marriage-equality state, but you currently live in a DOMA or nonrecognition state, you may have a problem getting your local court to take "jurisdiction" over your case -- meaning the court may say it doesn't have the power to divorce you because in the state's eyes, you're not married.
+And you can't just get a divorce in the state where you got married, because those states have residency requirements such that at least one of you would have to establish residency (meaning live there) in order to get a court to grant your divorce.

 It's worth giving it a try in your home state.
 If you go into court with an uncontested divorce -- so that you're not asking the court to resolve any disputes -- you may find a sympathetic judge who will grant the divorce.
 If not, you could try for an annulment of your marriage on the grounds that it wasn't legally valid in your home state.
 If neither strategy works, one of you may need to relocate temporarily to the state in which you got married, in order to qualify for a divorce there.

 So What Should I Do?